JoeFanning/Philosophical-AI/README.md

 The Egalitarian-AI would monitor its real-world deployments.
 Successful deployments would be replicated, and the data they generate would be integrated to optimize or scale solutions for equivalent or analogous problems.
 The system would also generalize these learnings to improve other, unrelated components, thereby enhancing its overall functionality.

-The structural functionality should adapt and improve depending on successfull metrics and the successful metrics should adapt and improve depending on tbe successfully structural functionality.
+The structural functionality should adapt and improve depending on successfull metrics and the successful metrics should adapt and improve depending on tbe successfull structural functionality.

 ​**External Data Integration and Impact Measurement**